Chart Color Schemes

 Educational outcomes in Richardson fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges with university qualification rates at 21.3%, substantially below the SA4 region average of 46.8%.
+The area faces educational challenges, with university qualification rates at 21.3%, significantly below the SA4 region average of 46.8%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees lead at 14.0%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.5%).
+Bachelor degrees are the most common, at 14.0%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.5%).
 Trade and technical skills are prominent, with 37.2% of residents aged 15+ holding vocational credentials – advanced diplomas (11.7%) and certificates (25.5%).

-Educational participation is high at 29.2%, including 10.6% in primary, 7.9% in secondary, and 3.4% in tertiary education.
-Richardson Primary School serves the area with an enrollment of 140 students.
-It demonstrates typical Australian school conditions (ICSEA: 951) with balanced educational opportunities.
-The school focuses exclusively on primary education, with secondary options available nearby.
-Local school capacity is limited at 4.7 places per 100 residents compared to the regional average of 14.9, leading many families to travel for schooling.
+Educational participation is high, with 29.2% of residents currently enrolled in formal education.
+This includes 10.6% in primary, 7.9% in secondary, and 3.4% in tertiary education.
+Richardson Primary School serves the local area, with an enrollment of 140 students as of a recent report.
+The school operates under typical Australian school conditions (ICSEA: 951) and offers balanced educational opportunities.
+It focuses exclusively on primary education, with secondary options available in nearby areas.
+Local school capacity is limited, with 4.7 places per 100 residents compared to the regional average of 14.9, leading many families to travel for schooling.

 Frequently Asked Questions - Education